- A broken laptop doesn't mean losing all your data. Even if it's not backed up in the cloud, you can still recover files from it.

-In Windows XP you’ll find user files in the following path:
+In Windows XP, you’ll find user files using the following path:

-In Windows Vista and Windows 7 you’ll find user files in the following path:
+In Windows Vista and Windows 7 you’ll find user files using the following path:

 In order to get access to user files on the external hard drive you’ll have to take ownership over the user folder.
 In order to take ownership over Users folder (if you had Windows Vista or Windows 7 installed) or Documents and Settings folder (if you have Windows XP installed) you’ll need to follow these steps.

-- Find files located on the external hard drive and right click on Users folder (if you had Windows Vista or Windows 7 installed) or right click on Documents and Settings folder (if you had Windows XP installed) and after that click on Properties.
+- Find the files located on the external hard drive and right click on the Users folder (if you have Windows Vista or Windows 7 installed) or right click on Documents and Settings folder (if you had Windows XP installed) and after that click on Properties.

 - Head over to the Security tab in User Properties windows.

 - Now click on Advanced button.